 Step 6: Avoid spam filters

-Spam filters can make your email unseen forever, so to avoid such a situation you need to remember about several crucial tendencies.
+Spam filters can keep your email unseen forever, so to avoid such a situation you need to remember a few things.
 First, don’t use an unverified domain or IP address that was used for intentional spam distribution in the past and of course don’t target journalists who haven’t agreed to receive your newsletter.
 Don’t create a complicated code within the email content and don’t use too many links.
-Avoid sales-oriented nomenclature, such as for free or buy now and don’t confuse people with clickbaity titles.
+Avoid sales-oriented nomenclature, such as for free or buy now and don’t confuse people with click-baity titles.

 Step 7: Experiment, learn, optimize